 Darjeeling Mall, Chowrasta

 The Chowrasta or the Mall is the heart of Darjeeling town.
 Located on top of Nehru Road, this is a flat open promenade where tourists and locals come to lounge in the sun, take a seat on one of the many benches scattered along the periphery, have a cup of tea and watch the wonderful views of the mountains and valleys all around, and of course, see people go by, kids play around and tourists do store hopping.

 Mall is the town center or the social center of Darjeeling.
 This is where some of the old and heritage stores are lined up on one side, and there is open view on the other side that's fringed by pine trees.
-If you want to feel the real vibe of Darjeeling, watch people and activities, this is the place to go.
+If you want to feel the real vibe of Darjeeling, watch people and activities, this is the place to be.